kjolley/BIGSdb_documentation/data_query.rst

 This tab allows the following options to be modified:

 * Hyperlink allele designations - Hyperlinks point to an information page about the particular allele definition.
 Depending on the locus, these may exist on a different website.
 * Differentiate provisional allele designations - Allele designations can be set as confirmed or provisional, usually depending on the method of assignment.
 Selecting this option will display provisional designations in a different colour to confirmed designations.
+* Information about sequence bin records - Creates a tooltip that displays details about sequence tags corresponding to a locus.
 * Sequence bin records - Displays a tooltip linking to the sequence tag if available.
 * Sequence bin size - Displays the size of the sum of all contigs associated with each isolate record.
 * Contig count - Displays the number of contigs associated with each isolate record.
+* Publications - Displays citations with links to PubMed for each record.

 .. index::
    pair: options; isolate record